Letzte SeedProd Nachrichten

 Enabling maintenance mode is quite straightforward:

 1. Control Access: From the SeedProd builder, go to Page Settings » Access Controls.
-This is where you’ll tell SeedProd exactly which pages to put behind your maintenance mode screen.
+This is where you choose which parts of your site to protect.
+Use this feature to hide WooCommerce pages like your shop, cart, and checkout while you work.

 Einstellungen der Seedprod-Seite